iot-lab/iot-lab.github.io/learn/getting-started/microcontroller2.md

 nc m3-<id1> 20000
 ```

-The firmware is waiting to read characters to its serial link to do respectives actions.
+The firmware is waiting for reading characters to its serial link to do respectives actions.

 Here is its help:
 ```bash